-We report the latest statistical analyses of superflares on solar-type (G-type main-sequence; effective temperature is 5100 - 6000 K) stars using all of the Kepler primary mission data, and Gaia-DR2 (Data Release 2) catalog.
-We updated the flare detection method from our previous studies by using highpass filter to remove rotational variations caused by starspots.
+We report the latest statistical analyses of superflares on solar-type (G-type main-sequence; effective temperature is 5100-6000 K) stars using all of the Kepler primary mission data and Gaia Data Release 2 catalog.
+We updated the flare detection method from our previous studies by using a high-pass filter to remove rotational variations caused by starspots.
 We also examined the sample biases on the frequency of superflares, taking into account gyrochronology and flare detection completeness.
-The sample size of solar-type stars and Sun-like stars (effective temperature is 5600 - 6000 K and rotation period is over 20 days in solar-type stars) are ~ 4 and ~ 12 times, respectively, compared with Notsu et al. (2019, ApJ, 876, 58).
-As a result, we found 2341 superflares on 265 solar-type stars, and 26 superflares on 15 Sun-like stars: the former increased from 527 to 2341 and the latter from 3 to 26 events compared with our previous study.
+The sample sizes of solar-type and Sun-like stars (effective temperature is 5600-6000 K and rotation period is over 20 days in solar-type stars) are \sim 4 and \sim 12 times, respectively, compared with Notsu et al. As a result, we found 2341 superflares on 265 solar-type stars and 26 superflares on 15 Sun-like stars; the former increased from 527 to 2341 and the latter from three to 26 events compared with our previous study.
 This enabled us to have a more well-established view on the statistical properties of superflares.
 The observed upper limit of the flare energy decreases as the rotation period increases in solar-type stars.
 The frequency of superflares decreases as the stellar rotation period increases.
 The maximum energy we found on Sun-like stars is 4×10^{34} erg.
-Our analysis of Sun-like stars suggest that the Sun can cause superflares with energies of $\sim 7 \times 10^{33}$ erg (\sim X700-class flares) and $\sim 1 \times 10^{34}$ erg (\sim X1000-class flares) once every \sim 3,000 years and \sim 6.000 years, respectively.
+Our analysis of Sun-like stars suggests that the Sun can cause superflares with energies of \sim 7 \times 1033 erg (\sim X700-class flares) and \sim 1 \times 1034 erg (\sim X1000-class flares) once every \sim 3000 and \sim 6000 yr, respectively.